Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-According to Injury Facts 2017, about 146,571 people died from unintentional injury-related deaths in 2015.
-That's an all-time high.
-Often, these tragedies happen when least expected – during a vacation, while doing chores at home or while driving across town – and they are all preventable.
+According to Injury Facts, 161,374 people died from unintentional injury-related deaths in 2016.
+Most unintentional injury-related deaths occur off the job, often when least expected – during a vacation, while doing chores at home or while driving across town.

 In 2011, poisonings overtook motor vehicle crashes for the first time as the leading cause of unintentional-injury-related death for all ages combined.
 Poisoning deaths are caused by gases, chemicals and other substances, but prescription drug overdose is by far the leading cause.
 Learn more about